Skip to content

 group of people celebrating at a winery

-When you’re brainstorming fundraising incentive ideas at a grand prize level, include a category for local points of interest that could offer a behind-the-scenes tour not generally available to the public.
-How this idea pans out will ultimately depend on how many connections your planning crew has, as well as what your community offers.
+When brainstorming fundraising incentive ideas at a grand prize level, include a category for local points of interest that could offer a behind-the-scenes tour not generally available to the public.
+How this idea pans out will ultimately depend on how many connections your planning crew has and what your community offers.

 For adults, an exclusive tour or event could be ideal for a fundraising team, family, or winner plus one, for experiences such as: